 In chorus, students develop their vocal technique, expand their range of repertoire, and deepen their knowledge of important musical concepts such as harmony and sight-singing.
 Beginning with Treble and Bass Chorus, students begin to master musical concepts essential for success in vocal music.
 Students can then audition for more advanced ensembles such as Varsity Treble Chorus, Concert Choir, and Chamber Choir.
 Students in these courses will continue to develop their mastery of vocal music techniques and content knowledge.
 All of our ensembles engage in several meaningful performance opportunities throughout the school year.

-Coordinator of Fine and
+Director of Fine and